 - How to defend against false accusations

 Can’t go online?
-Common error messages for Uber drivers
+Common error messages in the Uber driver app

-Uber doesn’t always email you when there is an issue with your account.
+Uber doesn’t always email or message you when there is an issue with your account.
 Instead, when you try to log into the driver app or go online, you may see messages like these:

 - “Unable to go online”